-- (c) Monitoring data commencing on the clock hour and containing at least forty-five minutes of monitoring data must be reduced to one hour averages.
-Monitoring data for opacity is to be reduced to six minute block averages unless otherwise specified in the order of approval or permit.
-All monitoring data will be included in these averages except for data collected during calibration drift tests and cylinder gas audits, and for data collected subsequent to a failed quality assurance test or audit.
-After a failed quality assurance test or audit assurance until the monitoring system passes a quality assurance test or audit. - (d) Except for system breakdowns, repairs, calibration checks, and zero and span adjustments required under subsection(a) of this section, all continuous monitoring systems shall be in continuous operation. - (i) Continuous monitoring systems for measuring opacity shall complete a minimum of one cycle of sampling and analyzing for each successive ten second period and one cycle of data recording for each successive six minute period.
+(c) Source owner(s) or operator(s) must reduce monitoringMonitoring data commencing on the clock hour and containing at least forty-five minutes of monitoring data must be reduced to one hour averages.
+Owner(s) or operator(s) will reduce monitoringMonitoring data for opacity is to be reduced to six minute block averages unless otherwise specified in the order of approval or permit.
+Owner(s) and operators will include allAll monitoring data will be included in these averages except for data collected during calibration drift tests and cylinder gas audits, and for data collected subsequent to a failed quality assurance test or audit.
+After a failed quality assurance test or audit, a source will collect no valid data is collected until the monitoring system passes a quality assurance test or audit.

+(d) Sources will maintain continuous operation of all continuous monitoring systems exceptExcept for instances of system breakdowns, repairs, calibration checks, and zero and span adjustments required under subsection (a) of this section, all continuous monitoring systems shall be in continuous operation. (i) Continuous monitoring systems for measuring opacity shall complete a minimum of one cycle of sampling and analyzing for each successive ten second period and one cycle of data recording for each successive six minute period.

-- (ii) Continuous monitoring systems for measuring emissions other than opacity shall complete a minimum of one cycle of sampling, analyzing, and recording for each successive fifteen minute period. - (e) The owner or operator shall retain all monitoring data averages for at least five years, including copies of all reports submitted to the permitting authority and records of all repairs, adjustments, and maintenance performed on the monitoring system. - (f) The owner or operator shall submit a monthly report (or other frequency as directed by terms of an order, air operating permit or regulation) to the permitting authority within thirty days after the end of the month (or other specified reporting period) in which the data were recorded.
-The report required by this section may be combined with any excess emission report required by WAC 173-400-108.
-This report shall include: - (i) The number of hours that the monitored emission unit operated each month and the number of valid hours of monitoring data that the monitoring system recovered each month;
+(ii) Continuous monitoring systems for measuring emissions other than opacity shall complete a minimum of one cycle of sampling, analyzing, and recording for each successive fifteen minute period.

+(e) The owner or operator shall retain all monitoring data averages for at least five years, including copies of all reports submitted to the permitting authority and records of all repairs, adjustments, and maintenance performed on the monitoring system.

+(f) The owner or operator shall submit a monthly report (or other frequency as directed by terms of an order, air operating permit or regulation) to the permitting authority within thirty days after the end of the month (or other specified reporting period) in which the owner or operator recorded the data were recorded.
+The owner or operator may combine the report required by this section may be combined with any excess emission report required by WAC 173-400-108.
+This report shall include:

+(i) The number of hours that the monitored emission unit operated each month and the number of valid hours of monitoring data that the monitoring system recovered each month;

-- (ii) The date, time period, and cause of each failure to meet the data recovery requirements of (a) of this subsection and any actions taken to ensure adequate collection of such data; - (iii) The date, time period, and cause of each failure to recover valid hourly monitoring data for at least 90 percent of the hours that the equipment (required to be monitored) was operated each day; - (iv) The results of all cylinder gas audits conducted during the month; and - (v) A certification of truth, accuracy, and completeness signed by an authorized representative of the owner or operator. - (8) No person shall render inaccurate any monitoring device or method required under chapter 70.94 or 70.120 RCW, or any ordinance, resolution, regulation, permit, or order in force pursuant thereto.
+(ii) The date, time period, and cause of each failure to meet the data recovery requirements of (a) of this subsection and any actions taken to ensure adequate collection of such data;

+(iii) The date, time period, and cause of each failure to recover valid hourly monitoring data for at least 90 percent of the hours that the equipment (required to be monitored) was operated each day;

+(iv) The results of all cylinder gas audits conducted during the month; and

+(v) A certification of truth, accuracy, and completeness signed by an authorized representative of the owner or operator.

+(8) No person shall render inaccurate any monitoring device or method required under chapter 70.94 or 70.120 RCW, or any ordinance, resolution, regulation, permit, or order in force pursuant thereto.